 Poly leveling utilizes an eco-friendly polyurethane foam injected into the concrete to form a water impervious seal, which will:

-Repairing your seawall with Mr. Level’s poly leveling method is about half of the cost of replacing the concrete seawall itself.
+Concrete seawall erosion repair with Mr. Level’s poly leveling method is about half of the cost of replacing the concrete seawall itself.
 If you think your seawall might need some repairs, contact Mr. Level today.